Dhole/rust-slides/01/content.md

 ???

-- Moving ownership is an impliict operation done at compile time.
+- Moving ownership is an implicit operation done at compile time.
 No data is moved or copied around when your program is being run.
 - The movement of data is automatic, you don't need to call anything like std::move (as in C++).